DigiBatt/BatteryDataAnalysis/docs/index.rst

         Let's go!
 Here is some information to help you get started

     .. grid-item-card::
-        :link: pages/electrochemistry.html
+        :link: api/index.html

-        :octicon:`book;1em;sd-text-info`  Class Index
+        :octicon:`book;1em;sd-text-info`  API Reference
         ^^^^^^^^^^^
-        A complete list of terms and some human-readable annotations
+        Get detailed information on functions and modules that allow you to use BatteryDataAnalysis in your own projects.

 .. grid::